erikorlowski/cscie97/cscie97/asn3/design.md

     class KnowledgeGraph {
         + importTriple(in subject : String, in predicate String, in object String) : void
         + executeQuery(in subject : String, in predicate String, in object String) : Set<Triple>
+        + removeTriplesBySubjectAndPredicate(in subject : String, in predicate : String) : void
     }

     class Triple {